Blair House: Unification of Blair–Lee House with Jackson Place buildings

-In the early 1980s, Congress appropriated $9.7 million for the property's further renovation and improvement.
+Congress appropriated $9.7 million in the early 1980s for the property's further renovation and improvement.
 Federally appropriated funds were augmented with $5 million in private donations.
 The Jackson Place properties were internally combined into a single building and then merged with Blair–Lee House by way of a connecting structure occupying the alleyway that had separated them.
 The renovation and merger of the four properties resulted in their closure from 1982 through 1988.

 Notable guests

-Notable guests who have stayed at the President's Guest House or the formerly separate Blair House include Queen Elizabeth II, Nikita Khrushchev, Vyacheslav Molotov, Emperor Akihito, Celal Bayar, Adnan Menderes, Charles de Gaulle, Abubakar Tafawa Balewa, François Mitterrand, Vladimir Putin, Boris Yeltsin, Hosni Mubarak, Margaret Thatcher, Mikhail Gorbachev, Gloria Macapagal Arroyo, Javier Pérez de Cuéllar, Nambaryn Enkhbayar, Aung San Suu Kyi, Tony Blair, Narendra Modi, Lee Hsien Loong, Hamid Karzai, Benjamin Netanyahu, Luiz Inácio Lula da Silva, Recep Tayyip Erdoğan, Justin Trudeau, Rishi Sunak, Friedrich Merz and Anthony Albanese.
+Notable guests who have stayed at the President's Guest House or the formerly separate Blair House include Queen Elizabeth II, Nikita Khrushchev, Vyacheslav Molotov, Emperor Akihito, Celal Bayar, Adnan Menderes, Charles de Gaulle, Abubakar Tafawa Balewa, François Mitterrand, Vladimir Putin, Boris Yeltsin, Hosni Mubarak, Margaret Thatcher, Mikhail Gorbachev, Gloria Macapagal Arroyo, Javier Pérez de Cuéllar, Nambaryn Enkhbayar, Aung San Suu Kyi, Tony Blair, Narendra Modi, Lee Hsien Loong, Hamid Karzai, Benjamin Netanyahu, Luiz Inácio Lula da Silva, Recep Tayyip Erdoğan, Justin Trudeau, Rishi Sunak, Friedrich Merz, Anthony Albanese, and King Charles III.

 The President's Guest House has also been made available by the outgoing president of the United States to the president-elect for the five days prior to the presidential inauguration.
-In 1992, President-elect Bill Clinton chose to stay at the Hay–Adams Hotel instead of the guest house and, in 2009, a request by President-elect Barack Obama to take-up residence at the President's Guest House two weeks early was rejected because of its prior commitment to international dignitaries, include former Australian prime minister John Howard.
+In 1992, President-elect Bill Clinton chose to stay at the Hay–Adams Hotel instead of the guest house and, in 2009, a request by President-elect Barack Obama to take up residence at the President's Guest House two weeks early was rejected because of its prior commitment to international dignitaries, include former Australian prime minister John Howard.

 During the state funeral of a former president of the United States, the former president's family customarily resides in the guest house for the duration of the observances.

 At the beginning of her tenure as vice president, Kamala Harris and her husband, second gentleman Doug Emhoff, lived at Blair House while repairs were made to Number One Observatory Circle, the vice president's residence.
 They moved from Blair House to Number One Observatory in early April 2021.